songweizhi/Binning_refiner/README.md

 How to run it:
 ---

-1. Binning Refiner takes two binning programs produced bin sets as inputs.
-Its purpose is to make your bins more "specific".
-You may need to try binning step with different parameters (like "verysensitive" and "superspecific" in MetaBAT) to get the best output after refining (maximum contamination clearance and minimum sequences lost).
-In my case, I can get more contamination-free bins (both of bin number and total length) with inputs which are obtained from MetaBAT with "verysensitive" setting.

-1. You need to define a working directory to hold all input and output files.
+1. Binning_refiner takes two binning programs produced bin sets as inputs.
+You need to define a working directory to hold all input and output files.
 Input bin sets from different binning programs need to be placed in different folders directly under working directory.

 1. Accepted bin file extensions include 'fa', 'fas' or 'fasta'.
 All input bins in the same folder must have the same extension.

-1. Binning Refiner scripts are implemented in python3, please use python3 instead of python.
-These scripts have been transferred to my scratch on Katana (/srv/scratch/z5039045/Binning_refiner), you can call it directly from my home directory.
+1. Binning_refiner scripts are implemented in python3, please use python3 instead of python.
+These scripts have been transferred to my scratch on Katana (/srv/scratch/z5039045/Binning_refiner), you can call it directly from my home directory(for Katana users).
 Any updates or bug-fix will be synchronized to this folder at first time.

-1. (Reminder) As CheckM is a memory eating program, CheckM_qsuber.py will submit one job for each input/refined bins.
+1. (Reminder) As CheckM is a memory eating program, CheckM_qsuber.py will submit one job for each input and refined bins.
 This will become annoying if you have hundreds of bins, as the same number of emails will influx your email account!

         # Modules need to be loaded first: